-And now, a huge suprise (to me atleast),
+And now, a huge surprise (to me at least),

 The game might be awesome for all i know, i should try it before i comment it i guess as videos might not do it any justice.

-The series have been a huge part of my early point and click/puzzle days, which is a type of games i thought i would never enjoy back in the day.
+The series has been a huge part of my early point and click/puzzle days, which is a type of games i thought i would never enjoy back in the day.

 The series opened up a doorway to games i had skipped in the past and even more so in the future, it might have been because of the Coktel logo too because i really liked the game Fascination which came out around the time the first Gobliiins game came out.

-Screenshots comes from various places around the internet, Amiga screenshots come from Hall Of Light as always..
+Screenshots come from various places around the internet, Amiga screenshots come from Hall Of Light as always…